Watch This Interview

 • Katherena Vermette: The Break.
 A gripping story of violence and hope within a Métis family in Winnipeg’s North End.

-• Rudy Wiebe: a respected senior voice in CanLit. o Peace Shall Destroy Many (1962).
+• Rudy Wiebe: a respected senior voice in CanLit.
+Peace Shall Destroy Many (1962).
 Wiebe’s first novel is a coming-of-age story of a rural Saskatchewan Mennonite, that also explores the important theme of Mennonite-Indigenous relationships.

 Stolen Life: The Journey of a Cree Woman (1998).
 With Yvonne Johnson.
 An eye-opening and agonizing journey of one woman’s descent into Canada’s “correctional” system.